Event Overview

 Why This Event Matters in 2026

-The Government’s £15 billion Warm Homes Plan represents the largest home upgrade programme in British history, designed to upgrade millions of homes, cut energy bills, reduce fuel poverty and accelerate decarbonisation.
+The Government’s £15 billion Warm Homes Plan represents the largest home upgrade programme in British history, designed to upgrade millions of homes, reduce energy bills, tackle fuel poverty and accelerate decarbonisation.

 Key funding streams driving immediate project delivery include: